 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 As such, the Project would not directly conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.

 The 2014 Sustainable Groundwater Management Act (SGMA) requires local public agencies and Groundwater Sustainability Agencies (GSAs) in "high-" and "medium"-priority basins to develop and implement Groundwater Sustainability Plans (GSPs) or Alternatives to GSPs.
 The California Department of Water Resources (DWR) currently categorizes the Chino and Cucamonga Groundwater Basins, which supply groundwater to the MVWD and the City of Chino, as "very low" priority.
 Further, Section 10720.8(a) of the SGMA exempts adjudicated basins from the SGMA's requirement to prepare a GSP; the Chino and Cucamonga Groundwater Basins have been adjudicated.
 Therefore, preparation of Groundwater Sustainability Plans is not required and the Chino and Cucamonga Groundwater Basins are not subject to the requirements of the SGMA.
-As such, potential future development within the Annexation Area has no potential to conflict with a sustainable groundwater management plan, and no impact would occur.
+As such, future development within the Annexation Area has no potential to conflict with a sustainable groundwater management plan, and no impact would occur.

-The California Porter-Cologne Water Quality Control Act (Section 13000 ("Water Quality") et seq., of the California Water Code), and the Federal Water Pollution Control Act Amendment of 1972 (also referred to as the Clean

-Water Act) require that comprehensive water quality control plans be developed for all waters within the State of California.
+The California Porter-Cologne Water Quality Control Act (Section 13000 ("Water Quality") et seq., of the California Water Code), and the Federal Water Pollution Control Act Amendment of 1972 (also referred to as the Clean Water Act) require that comprehensive water quality control plans be developed for all waters within the State of California.
 The Project Site is located within the jurisdiction of the Santa Ana RWQCB.
 Water quality information for the Santa Ana River watershed is contained in the Santa Ana Basin Plan, as most recently updated in June 2019.